 - Guardian for minors

 Identifying the ultimate beneficial owner is extremely important in detailed risk assessment practices before a company enters into a new relationship/transaction with another.
-Screening for and monitoring Ultimate Beneficial Owners of an entity allows businesses to identify the bad actors and prevent them from having a negative impact on their business.
-Carrying out UBO monitoring checks thoroughly, allows businesses to not only comply with regulation, but also reduce the exposure to hefty fines and protect against reputational damage.
+Screening for and monitoring the Ultimate Beneficial Owners of an entity allows businesses to identify the bad actors and prevent them from having a negative impact on their business.
+Carrying out UBO monitoring checks thoroughly allows businesses to not only comply with regulations but also reduce the exposure to hefty fines and protect against reputational damage.

 Complex company structures and shell companies